Switch2-Energy-Limited/interview-test/README.md

  - Validate all API requests.
  - For each request return a JSON body with the following data:

-    From the data API call and produce a count for each instance of the `outcome` property.
+    From the data API call and produce a count for each instance of the `outcome` property, an example with only 2 outcomes is below:

     ```json
     {